 India favours those who adapt and persevere, but the going can be challenging from time to time.

-In different places in India I’ve looked around the streets of an evening and realized there was not a woman in sight: A cue that I, too, would be better off eating dinner in my hotel rather than wandering around.
+In different places in India I’ve looked around the streets of an evening and realised there was not a woman in sight: A cue that I, too, would be better off eating dinner in my hotel rather than wandering around.

 - Having some experience of travelling solo elsewhere in the world, preferably outside of Europe and North America.